Skyshader77/Lacryma-Hydra/chapter12.typ

 _Why can't it all be mine?_ thought Nix.

 She rotated around the room, contemplating how the attire magnified her elegance.
 Nix smiled.
 Perhaps, she could borrow the gown indefinitely.
-The purple born did not understand the privilege the Goddess bestowed them upon birth.
+The Purpleborn did not understand the privilege the Goddess bestowed them upon birth.

 A cough came behind her.
 Nix yelped.